A sharp hook: starting a novel with teeth

 Team up with other fiction writers to strengthen and polish your manuscript's first 4000 words.
 All drafts welcome.

-- Week one: Why today?
+- Weeks 1 & 2: Why today?
 Setting your story's trajectory

-- Week four: Voice, dialogue, and reader immersion
+- Weeks 7 & 8: Voice, dialogue, and reader immersion

 To get the most out of this workshop, we require a commitment from each participant.
 Everyone enrolled is expected to engage in discussions; your workshop group will rely on you for comments, suggestions, and encouragement.
 Workload requirements:

-- Read weekly submissions and give feedback to 3-6 group members
+- Read bi-weekly submissions and give feedback to 3-6 group members

-- Read a weekly resource article and short story
+- Read bi-weekly resource articles and short stories

 - Apply insights from resources and story discussions to your workshops